isaacbell1017/transcripter/README.md

 # Important Note

 Some of you readers are only here for to check out the C++ app I'm building.
 Others are here to see how I utilise(d) AI on this project.
-If that's you, skip ahead to "ChatGPT" (but check out the other app to see how I actually use ChatGPT in the field, because this C++ code is nuts.)
+If that's you, skip ahead to "ChatGPT" (but check out the other app to see how I actually use ChatGPT in the field, because, for the unfamiliar, this code is incredibly impressive for C++)

 # Transcripter